nixtechie49/EveryCash/README.md

 1. Make directory for install and cd to the directory, make sure the user has SUDO
 FYI: https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-ubuntu-quickstart

+2. Login as the new user (if not so already -- no not recommend using root user).

 2. Make sure you have dependencies:

 sudo apt-get install -y build-essential python-dev gcc g++ git cmake libboost-all-dev